Health Sciences programs of study

 The doctoral degree program in physical therapy is a three-year program offered on the Wingate campus.
-The experiential approach includes a dedicated Human Anatomy Lab and 43 weeks of hands-on training in a variety of clinical settings.
-The program also offers a Neurologic Residency for those interested in postgraduate work.
+The experiential approach includes a dedicated Human Anatomy Lab and 38 weeks of hands-on training in a variety of clinical settings.

 The Physician Assistant Studies program is a continuous 27-month master’s degree program leading to the MPAS degree.
-Students may for admission to either the Hendersonville or the Wingate campus program.
-Synchronous distance learning is used for courses for both locations, ensuring students have complete access to the entire faculty.
-Graduates of the program pass their PANCE licensing exam on their first time at a rate of 97%, which is above the national average.
+Students may apply for admission to either the Hendersonville or the Wingate campus program.
+Graduates of the program are eligible to sit for the PANCE.
+Our five-year, first-time taker pass rate regularly surpasses the national average.

 A variety of undergraduate programs prepare students for further study and professional careers.
 Recommended majors for each program are listed below:

 A public health degree can also help prepare you to work as a health educator, an environmental health specialist, a community health worker, a disaster preparedness coordinator or a research assistant, among other careers.